 After performing a search, if the answer isn’t obvious on the first page of ten results, many people just walk away.
-“Can’t find it”, they say.
+“Can’t find it,” they say.

 This is particularly frustrating since it’s not uncommon for that initial search to be very, very close to the desired result.
-The fact that it wasn’t immediately obvious isn’t an indication that the answer isn’t there.
+The fact that it isn’t immediately obvious isn’t an indication that the answer isn’t there.

 Step #1: Start broad

-In fact, because that’s such a common scenario and a popular article, the answer to our searcher’s query happens to be the very first search result when you search Ask Leo! for “administrator password”.
+In fact, because that’s such a common scenario and a popular article, the answer to our searcher’s query happens to be the very first search result when you search Ask Leo! for “administrator password”.2

 There was simply no reason to type that entire lengthy question into a search box when two words would do.
-Yes, they had to be the right two words, but they were two words that represented the essence of the question – a question it turns out that many people have.
+Yes, they had to be the right two words, but they were two words that represented the essence of the question — a question, it turns out, that many people have.

 Step #2: Refine

-The reason many people don’t start broad is they probably believe that the terms are too generic, and not a good match for their actual query.
+The reason many people don’t start broad is they believe the terms are too generic, and not a good match for their actual query.
 As we’ve just seen, that’s not necessarily the case.
 Sometimes the basic terms will get you just what you need.